guyr18/VigenereCipher/README.md

 Vigenere Cipher is an encryption algorithm; more information can be found in https://github.com/guyr18/VigenereCipher/blob/main/HWK3.pdf

 # Running This Application
-This algorithm is implemented in Python 3.x; Furthermore, it requirement two arguments as input and can be run via the command line as follows:
+This algorithm is implemented in Python 3.x; Furthermore, it requires two arguments as input and can be run via the command line as follows:

     python3 core.py -kw=WHITE -msg=divert troops to east ridge